 Working collaboratively with scientists and the public on eco-political subjects is another side and integral part of Leni’s ongoing work.
 In 2014, she collaborated with UCL scientists to build a public sculpture which encapsulates the most advanced technologies to test sound and air pollution.
 Since 2017, the artist has been collaborating with the UCL Chemistry Department on large-scale projects dealing with air pollution.
-The chemists created for her pollution-reactive and pollution-degrading materials to use as her paintbrush for the Portland Stone Rehabilitation Centre.
+The chemists created pollution-reactive and pollution-degrading materials to Dothan to use as her paintbrush for the Portland Stone Rehabilitation Centre.
 Leni is currently working with scientists in order to create a purifying sculpture that could fight air pollution as well as harming bacteria, including the Covid-19 virus, and would invite passers-by to a mental and physical contemplation, meditation and purification.

-Leni Dothan presented her work in museums around the world, such as the Jewish Museum in London, the MAMbo Museum in Bologna and the Centre Régional d’Art Contemporain Occitanie in France, as well as galleries, including Richard Saltoun Gallery and Hå Gamle Prestegard in Norway.
+Leni Dothan has presented her work in museums around the world, such as the Jewish Museum in London, the MAMbo Museum in Bologna and the Centre Régional d’Art Contemporain Occitanie in France, as well as galleries, including Richard Saltoun Gallery and Hå Gamle Prestegard in Norway.